agottipati9/GraphSAGE/README.md

 	$ docker build -t graphsage .
 	$ docker run -it -p 8888:8888 graphsage bash

+or change the mount point of the container:

+	$ docker run -v /mydata/GraphSAGE:/notebooks -it -p 8888:8888 graphsage bash

 or start a Jupyter Notebook instead of bash: